JanHerca/urantiapedia/output/wikijs/en/article/Ernest_Moyer/Midwayer_Communications.md

 >“_I can testify that the URANTIA Papers were not the product of automatic writing or any other technique of psychic legerdemain known to me._” (p.13)

 Here Sadler is explicit that _The URANTIA Book_ did not come through automatic writing or automatic speaking.
 After listing all the automatic methods by which _The URANTIA Book_ did not come, he states explicitly that the reception of the Book had no parallels with any of the phenomena of marginal consciousness.
-Nor did the technique of reception impinge upon any of the phenomena of marginal concsciousness.
+Nor did the technique of reception impinge upon any of the phenomena of marginal consciousness.
 This eliminates the sleeping subject as the source of _The URANTIA Book_.

 But there are other factors to midwayer communications and activities which have served to confuse the general readership and more serious students of _The URANTIA Book_.